Atlas-19/backrooms-level-map/Article Notes/Level Notes/Level 002.md

     - An absurdly proportioned, multi-colored door will lead to **Level 283**.
     - No-clipping from an extremely hot area will lead to **Level 2.1**.

-*-The Backrooms Wiki.
+*- The Backrooms Wiki.
 (2023, March 02).
-Retrieved from http://backrooms-wiki.wikidot.com/level-2-*
+Retrieved from http://backrooms-wiki.wikidot.com/level-2 -*